Relative Brauer groups of genus 1 curves: Introduction

 \begin{defn} For a $k$-scheme $X$, we define the \textit{index} of $X$ to be

 \end{defn} In the case that $X$ is a genus $1$ curve, it follows from \cite{Lich:PI} that this coincides with the same $\gcd$ taken only over degrees of separable field extensions.

-For a smooth projective variety $X$, we denote its Picard group by $\Pic{X}$.
+For a smooth proper variety $X$, we denote its Picard group by $\Pic{X}$.
 We define $\sPic{X}$ to be the sheafification of the $fppf$-presheaf

-This is represented by a $k$-scheme, which by abuse of notation, we also denote by $\sPic{X}$.
-We let $\Picnot{X}$ denote the subgroup of $\Pic{X}$ consisting of those divisor classes which are algebraically equivalent to $0$, and we recall that the Picard variety of $X$, denoted $\sPicnot{X}$ is the corresponding subscheme of $\sPic{X}$, which has the structure of an abelian variety.
-We may describe the $k$-points of $\sPic{X}$ as $\sPic{X}(k) = (\Pic{X_{\sep{k}}})^G$.
+This is represented by a $k$-group scheme (see \cite[II.15]{Mur:CF}), which by abuse of notation, we also denote by $\sPic{X}$.
+This is projective in case $X$ is (see \cite[Chap.
+9, Thm.
+9.5.4]{FGAEx} We let $\Picnot{X}$ denote the subgroup of $\Pic{X}$ consisting of those divisor classes which are algebraically equivalent to $0$, and we recall that the Picard variety of $X$, denoted $\sPicnot{X}$ is the corresponding subscheme of $\sPic{X}$.
+We recall that $\sPic{X}$ is an Abelian variety if either $X$ is a curve \cite[Chap 9, Ex.
+9.5.23, pages 289,309]{FGAEx} or an Abelian variety \cite[III.13]{MumAV}.
+Since $X$ has a point after some finite separable field extension \cite[Prop.
+10, page 76]{Lang:IAG}, it follows from \cite[Chap.
+9, Thm.
+9.2.5]{FGAEx} that $\sPic{X}$ may be considered also as the \'etale sheafification of the above presheaf.
+In particulare may describe the $k$-points of $\sPic{X}$ as $\sPic{X}(k) = (\Pic{X_{\sep{k}}})^G$.
 For every $G$-fixed element of the Neron-Severi group $\lambda \in \NS(X_{\sep k})^G$, we may consider the subscheme $\sPicn{\lambda}{X} \subset \sPic{X}$ of divisors of $X$ in the class $\lambda$.
 These are principal homogeneous spaces for the abelian variety $\sPicnot{X}$.
+Note that in the case of a curve, we may identify $NS(X) = NS(X_{\sep k})^G \cong \mbb Z$ by the degree map on divisors, and hence we may denote classes by integers.
 We recall that the collection of all principal homogeneous spaces for an abelian variety $A/k$ may be identified with the torsion abelian group $\Het^1(k, A)$, which is also called the Weil-Chatelet group of $A$.

 \begin{defn} Let $X$ be a smooth projective curve over $k$.
 We define the \textit{period} of $X$ to be the order of the class $[\sPicn 1 X]$ in $\Het^1(k, \sPicnot{X})$. \end{defn}

 For a $k$-scheme $X$, we let $\Br(X)$ denote the Brauer group of equivalence classes of Azumaya algebras, and for a ring $R$, we write $\Br(R)$ for $\Br(\Spec(R))$.
 In the case $X$ is a smooth and quasi-projective variety, we may identify $\Br(X) = \Het^2(X, \bG_m)$ by the result of Gabber/deJong (see \cite{deJGab}), and we have an injection $\Br(X) \hra \Br(k(X))$ (see \cite{Gro:GB1,Gro:GB2,Gro:GB3}).